What Is Ménière Disease?

 Conservative Measures

-First lineLow-sodium diet (< 2g sodium/day), adequate hydration, reduction of caffeine and alcohol.
-Stress control and sleep hygiene.
-These measures reduce fluid retention and may decrease endolymphatic pressure.
+First lineLow-sodium diet (< 2g sodium/day), adequate hydration, reduced caffeine and alcohol, stress control, and sleep hygiene.
+These measures reduce fluid retention and may lower endolymphatic pressure.

 Pharmacologic Treatment